Constitution

 ARTICLE VI - Officers

 Section 1.
 The officers of this Club shall consist of a President, Vice President, Secretary, Treasurer, and nine (9) Directors.
-These thirteen (13) officers shall constitute the Executive Board.
-The President, Vice President, Secretary, and Treasurer shall constitute the Executive Committee.
-Each Director shall be elected by the membership from his or her geographical area, which shall consist of the following states or counties:
+These thirteen (13) officers shall constitute the Board of Directors.
+The President, Vice President, Secretary, and Treasurer shall constitute the Executive Board.
+Each Director shall be elected by the membership from his/her geographical area, which shall consist of the following states or countries:

-Zone 3 - North Dakota, South Dakota, Nebraska, Minnesota, Iowa, and Wisconsin
+Zone 3 – Iowa, Minnesota, Nebraska, North Dakota, South Dakota, and Wisconsin.

-Zone 4 - Colorado, New Mexico, Texas, Oklahoma, and Arkansas
+Zone 4 – Arkansas, Colorado, New Mexico, Oklahoma, and Texas.

-Zone 6 - Louisiana, Mississippi, Tennessee, Alabama, Georgia, Florida, and Puerto Rico
+Zone 6 – Alabama, Florida, Georgia, Louisiana, Mississippi, Tennessee, and Puerto Rico.

 Section 2.
-President, Vice President, and nine (9 Directors shall be elected from and by the voting membership by mail ballot.
-The Treasurer and the Secretary shall be appointed by the Executive Board.
+President, Vice President, and nine (9) Directors shall be elected from and by the voting membership by mail or electronic ballot.
+The Treasurer & Secretary shall be appointed by the Executive Board.
 Any voting member to be eligible for any office must be an owner/breeder of Holland Lop rabbits.
 The same member may not hold more than one (1) position on the Executive Board.
 No members of the Executive Board may live in the same household.

 Section 3.
-The term of office for all Officers shall be two (2) years.
-The President, and five (5) Directors, one each from Zones 1, 3, 5, 7, and 9 shall be elected on odd years.
-The Vice President and four (4) Directors, one each from Zones 2, 4, 6, and 8 shall be elected on even years.
-The Treasurer will be appointed by the incoming Executive Board on odd years.
+The term of office for all officers shall be two (2) years, with the exception being no other candidates showing interest, at which time the standing officer will be offered the position.
+The President and five (5) directors, one each from Zones 1,3,5,7, and 9 shall be elected on odd years.
+The Vice President and four (4) directors, one each from Zones 2,4,6, and 8 shall be elected on even years.
+The Treasurer will be appointed by the Incoming Executive Board on odd years.
 In the event of an opening in the Secretary or Treasurer position, they will be appointed by the Executive Board the year the vacancy occurs.
-The appointment of the Treasurer and the Secretary will be reviewed at the Annual Executive Board meeting, or at the Board's discretion.
+The appointment of the Treasurer & Secretary will be reviewed at the Annual Executive Board meeting or at the Board’s discretion.

 Section 4.
 The terms of office of those elected shall begin immediately at the end of the close of the annual ARBA Convention.

 Section 5.
 Vacancies in any office shall be filled by appointment by the President, subject to the approval of the Board of Directors.
-A Board member failing to report his or her vote to the President within thirty (30) days shall, by his or her silence, forfeit his or her vote.
+A board member failing to report his/her vote to the President within thirty (30) days shall, by his/her silence, forfeit his/her vote.
 The outcome will be determined by actual votes cast.

 Section 7.
-Any Officer or Director who becomes delinquent in making payment of membership dues shall be notified by the Secretary by certified mail, return receipt requested, signed only by the addressee.
-If the Officer or Director fails to renew within 30 days, the President shall be notified and the office held by the Officer or Director shall be declared vacant.
+Any officer who becomes delinquent in making payment of membership dues shall be notified by the Secretary by Certified Mail, return receipt requested, signed only by the addressee.
+If the officer fails to renew within 30 days, the President shall be notified, and the office held by the officer shall be declared vacant.

 Section 8.
-If an Officer or Director shall give up the breeding of Holland Lop rabbits during his or her term, s/he shall voluntarily resign office.
+If an officer shall give up the breeding of Holland Lop rabbits during his/her term, s/he shall voluntarily resign office.
 If s/he fails to do so, the Board of Directors, by a majority vote, shall declare the office vacant.

 Section 9.
-If a Director moves his or her residence to a geographical area other than and outside of the one s/he was elected to represent, s/he shall voluntarily resign office.
+If a director moves his/her residence to a geographical area other than or outside of the one s/he was elected to represent, s/he shall voluntarily resign office.
 If s/he fails to do so, the Board of Directors, by a majority vote, shall declare the office vacant.

 ARTICLE VII - Duties of Officers and Directors

 Section 2.
-Vice President - The duties of the Vice President shall be the same as those of the President, in the event of the absence or disability of the President.
-The Vice President shall be a member of the Executive Committee.
+Vice President – The duties of the Vice President shall be the same as those of the President, in the event of the absence or disability of the President.
+The Vice President shall be a member of the Executive Board and Board of Directors.

-The Secretary shall be a member of the Executive Committee.
+The Secretary shall be a member of the Executive Board and Board of Directors.
+The Secretary shall be Chairperson of the Constitution & By-Laws and Guidelines Committee, a member of the Budget Committee and Guidebook Committee.
+The Secretary shall not be a member of the Auditing Committee.
 The Secretary shall direct the Treasurer to pay all bills as authorized by the Board of Directors.

 With the approval of the Board of Directors, the Secretary shall order all forms and printed matter necessary to conduct the business of this office, maintain an acceptable set of books, submit quarterly financial reports to the Board of Directors and an annual report to the membership at each Club meeting for the fiscal year ending September 30.

-The Secretary shall, within thirty (30) days following each annual or special meeting of the Club, inform the Editor of the Hollander of all changes in the regulations of the Club.
+The Secretary shall, within thirty (30) days following each annual or special meetings of the Club, inform the members of the Club of all changes in the regulations of the Club.

 Section 4.
-Treasurer - The Treasurer shall be custodian of all funds, maintain a bank account in the name of the Club, accept and keep a record of all monies turned over to this office by the Secretary at the end of each month and of other income derived from any source.
-S/he shall pay outstanding accounts other than those authorized, in writing, by the President or Secretary.
-The Treasurer shall be bonded in favor of the Club in an amount set by the Board of Directors.
-The cost of the Treasurer's bond is to be paid by the Club.
-Failure to furnish satisfactory bond within thirty (30) days following appointment will automatically disqualify the Treasurer for this office.
+Treasurer – The Treasurer shall be custodian of all funds, maintain a bank account in the name of the Club, accept and keep a record of all monies turned over to this office by the Secretary, and Sweeps Chair at the end of each month and of other income derived from any source.
+S/He shall pay outstanding accounts other than those authorized, in writing, by the President or Secretary.
+The Treasurer shall be bonded in favor of the Club in an amount set by the Board of Directors, said sum to be not less than $25,000, in a company approved by the Board of Directors.
+Failure to furnish satisfactory bond within thirty (30) days following appointment shall automatically disqualify the Treasurer from office.
+The cost of the Treasurer’s bond is to be paid by the Club.
 The Treasurer shall make quarterly financial reports to the Board of Directors and an annual report for each fiscal year ending September 30, to the membership at the annual Club meeting.
 Treasurer reports shall be published in the Hollander.

 Section 5.
-Directors - Directors shall serve as members of the Board of Directors, in concert with the Executive Committee, shall have the power to transact all Club business between meetings, act upon charges brought before them, formulate rules, regulations and policy of the HLRSC.
+Directors – Directors shall serve as members of the Board of Directors, in concert with the Executive Board, shall have the power to transact all Club business between meetings, act upon charges brought before them, formulate rules, regulations, and policies of the HLRSC.

 Directors shall make quarterly reports in the Hollander to the membership.